 Not all annotations have to be the same length.
 For example, this source is a very short scholarly article.
 It may only take a sentence or two to summarize.
 Even if you are using a book, you should only focus on the sections that relate to your topic.

 Not all annotated bibliographies assess and reflect; some merely summarize.
 That may not be the most helpful for you, but, if this is an assignment, you should always ask your instructor for specific guidelines.

 Wallace, Kelly.
 "Bush Stands Pat on Stem Cell Policy."
 CNN.
 13 August 2001.
 17 August 2001.
 Television.

-Notice that the bibliographic information above is proper MLA format (use whatever style is appropriate in your field) and the annotations are in paragraph form.
+The bibliographic information above is proper MLA format (use whatever style is appropriate in your field) and the annotations are in paragraph form.
 Note also that the entries are alphabetized by the first word in the bibliographic entry.
 If you are writing an annotated bibliography with many sources, it may be helpful to divide the sources into categories.
-For example, if I were putting together an extensive annotated bibliography for stem cell research, I might divide the sources into categories such as ethical concerns, scholarly analyses, and political ramifications.
+For example, if putting together an extensive annotated bibliography for stem cell research, it might be best to divide the sources into categories such as ethical concerns, scholarly analyses, and political ramifications.